-We were invited to visit the Georgian Fairfax House nestled in York City Centre and had a wonderful time exploring a hidden gem in the city.
+We were invited to visit the Georgian Fairfax House nestled in York City Centre, and most importantly, we had a wonderful time exploring a hidden gem in the city.

-Essentially Fairfax House is a Georgian House that time forgot and it has been lovingly maintained and preserved by the staff and group of volunteers that help run the house.
+Essentially Fairfax House is a Georgian House that time forgot.
+It has been lovingly maintained and preserved by the staff and group of volunteers that help run the house.

 Inside, your self-guided tour takes you through the various rooms of the house to see how the Georgians of a certain “class” lived at that time.
 There are helpful information notes throughout the house to help you learn more about the house and the time.

-However, the star of the show was the children’s guidebook which followed the path of the house mouse, Gregory, throughout the house and helped point out particular things of interest to children and ask them questions/activities.
-This comes as part of the child’s admission and really does help children be enthused about the venue.
+However, the star of the show was the children’s guidebook which followed the path of the house mouse, Gregory.
+The trail throughout the house helps point out particular things of interest to children and ask them questions/activities.
+This comes as part of the child’s admission and importantly, does help children be enthused about the venue.
 (Adults without children would also find it useful!)

-The attraction is essentially a piece of history and so there is very little that the children can touch and so it might not be suitable for children of a certain age.
+The attraction is essentially a piece of history, therefore there is very little that the children can touch, therefore, it might not be suitable for children of a certain age.
 Also, as the house is from the Georgian times, pushchairs have to be left at Reception.

-All in all, we spent about an hour at Fairfax House and as it is situated in the city centre, it means you could make a day of it and couple it up with a visit to Jorvik, which is about 100 yards away, or a trip to the barbican theatre, which is 5 minutes walk away.
+All in all, we spent about an hour at Fairfax House.
+As it is situated in the city centre, it means you could make a day of it and couple it up with a visit to Jorvik.
+Jorvik is about 100 yards away, or a trip to the Barbican Theatre is 5 minutes walk away.